Support for Homeless Families and Youth

-How We Address Family Homelessness
+How We Address Family and Youth Homelessness

-Freddie Mac Foundation Family Home is a 22-bed home that provides short-term housing for six to nine homeless families at a time.
-Here, adults and children receive more than a bed and a meal.
+The Freddie Mac Foundation Family Home is a 22-bed home that provides short-term housing for six to nine homeless families at a time.
+Here, adults, youth and children receive more than a bed and a meal.
 With our intensive services, our clients begin to address the larger issues of chronic poverty, joblessness and diminished physical and mental health.
 Please note that shelter beds are prioritized for Arlington, VA residents.

 HomeStart Supportive Housing Program provides next-step housing and support to families leaving shelter.
 We provide rental subsidies and supportive services to move families toward permanent housing stability every year.